mishakessler/unix-environment/README.md

 If successfully installed, you will see a large message that begins with `==> Installation successful!`.

 **STEP 4.** While Homebrew is now installed, we now have to instruct our terminal to acknowledge `brew` commands.
-We do this by configuring our shell with a PATH update.
-Copy and paste the following script, then update the `[username]` to your Admin username, into your terminal.
+We do this by configuring our shell with a path update.
+Copy and paste the following script, replacing `[username]` with your laptop's username, into your terminal.

 ```shell
 echo >> /Users/[username]/.zprofile